Pritika Auto Industries Receives Rs. 1,83,81,330 Income Tax Demand for AY 2025-26

-Pritika Auto Industries Limited received an income tax demand of Rs.
-1,83,81,330/- under Section 156 of the Income Tax Act, 1961, for Assessment Year 2025-26, from the Centralized Processing Center, Income Tax Department, on May 15, 2026.
-The demand is attributed to an erroneous enhancement of book profit under Section 115JB by Rs.
-13,85,61,837/- during MAT computation.
-The company has denied any violation and is pursuing rectification under Section 154 and an appeal before the Appellant Authority.
-It has stated that the demand has no material impact on its financials or operations.
+Pritika Auto Industries disclosed an income tax demand of Rs.
+1,83,81,330/- under Section 156 of the Income Tax Act for Assessment Year 2025-26, received on May 15, 2026, from the Centralized Processing Center.
+The demand arose from a MAT computation error where book profit under Section 115JB was wrongly enhanced by Rs.
+13,85,61,837/- on account of depreciation.
+The company is filing a rectification under Section 154 and an appeal before the Appellant Authority, with management confident the demand will be deleted and no material financial or operational impact anticipated.

 *this image is generated using AI for illustrative purposes only.